ucsb-cs184-f24/team14Sublet/team/LEARNING.md

 ### Challenges

 - **Extra Testing Required**: We have to make sure our software works on a wide range of devices
+- **Performance Overhead**: There can be a performance overhead due to the abstraction layer provided by Expo.